DownD/MetinPythonLib/README.md

     Enable client colisions.<br>

   - RegisterNewShopCallback(\<callable_function\>callback)<br>
-    Sets a callback function, that will be called whenever a new private shop is created arround.
+    Sets a callback function, that will be called whenever a new private shop is created arround.<br>
+    That callback will be called with the shop vid as the first argument.<br>

   - \<string\>PATH<br>
     Path of the location where the library was injected<br>